 4. Tax planning

 The essence of effective tax planning is arranging your affairs in such a way as to minimise liabilities and take full advantage of allowances and any special deals available under the current tax system.
 In Spain, the taxation of pensions depends on their underlying structure.
-Annuities are treated differently to defined benefit plans; therefore, it is important to ensure that you can take full advantage wherever possible.
-Spain is relatively unique in Europe in that each region imposes its own tax code and national tax regulations.
-This should be taken into consideration when deciding whether to live in one region rather than another.
+Annuities are treated differently to defined benefit plans; therefore, ensuring that you can take full advantage wherever possible is important.
+Spain is relatively unique in Europe because each region imposes its own tax code and national tax regulations.
+This should be considered when deciding whether to live in one region rather than another.
 The same applies to all other forms of taxation; income, capital, wealth, property, and inheritance tax.
-It would be best if you wrapped your financial plan in the most tax-efficient blanket within the confines of the tax laws.
+It would be best to wrap your financial plan in the most tax-efficient blanket within the confines of the tax laws.

 Spanish tax legislation allows wealth and capital gains tax to be mitigated, enabling portfolios to grow with minimal adverse tax consequences.
-There are considerable tax advantages available to holders of insurance bonds; many EU companies offer flexible and sophisticated products in this area.
+In addition, considerable tax advantages are available to insurance bondholders; many EU companies offer flexible and sophisticated products in this area.

 6. Banking and currency management

-Those of us who become expatriated or internationally mobile often find ourselves in a multi-currency world.
+Those who become expatriated or internationally mobile often find themselves in a multi-currency world.
 You may live in the Eurozone but have financial commitments in your home country in a different currency.
 Although most of us show commendable loyalty to our home bank, sometimes it’s necessary to look at other options, particularly if your account doesn’t offer multi-currency facilities and/or charges expensive transfer fees.
 Specialist currency conversion companies have been in existence for many years; thus, an increasing number of expats are now aware of the advantages of using their services.
 High street banks can charge up to 5% per transaction, whereas a specialist company will usually conduct the same transaction for 1-2%; this is indeed a considerable saving.
-Offshore banks offer multi-currency account services; the use of a specialist forex company combined with an offshore bank may therefore be a solution to an expat’s banking requirements.
+Offshore banks offer multi-currency account services; using a specialist forex company combined with an offshore bank may solve an expat’s banking requirements.

 Financial Advice in Spain: Summary

-The days of either the State or a large corporation taking care of our financial concerns for life are well and truly over.
-Only by creating and managing our personal financial plan can we be sure we are maximizing the value of our financial resources and taking advantage of the various tax allowances and benefits available.
-A well-constructed plan needs to be flexible and adaptable enough to change as our circumstances alter and robust enough to weather the inevitable financial storms we will encounter along the way.
-Spanish residents need to be aware of all the issues unique to the Spanish tax and fiscal system and adapt their planning accordingly.
+The days of the State or a large corporation taking care of our financial concerns for life are well and truly over.
+Only by creating and managing our financial plan can we be sure we are maximising the value of our financial resources and taking advantage of the various tax allowances and benefits available.
+A well-constructed plan must be flexible and adaptable enough to change as our circumstances alter and robust enough to weather the inevitable financial storms we will encounter.
+Spanish residents must be aware of all the issues unique to the Spanish tax and fiscal system and adapt their planning accordingly.
 For financial advice in Spain, please complete our free consultation request.